Rajasthani Afternoons

 Safe to say, we parted on shaky ground.

 Chai?
 Yes.
 Gulab Jamon?
 Yes.
-The body odour of 300 profusely sweating Indian men precariously ratling through Rajasthan at 200 km an hour?
+The body odor of 300 profusely sweating Indian men precariously ratling through Rajasthan at 200 km an hour?
 Why not.

 You either sink or swim in India.
 You dive in or don't bother.